gravitational/teleport/README.md

 * SSH audit with session recording/replay.
 * Kubernetes API Access with audit and `kubectl exec` recording/replay.
 * Easily manage trust between teams, organizations and data centers.
-* Have Application, SSH or Kubernetes access to behind-firewall clusters without any open ports.
+* Application, SSH or Kubernetes access to behind-firewall clusters without any open ports.
 * Role-based access control (RBAC) for SSH protocol.
 * Unified RBAC for SSH and Kubernetes.